-Virginia Senator Tim Kaine was on campus Saturday, November 11, at the invitation of the Lynchburg College Democrats.
+Virginia Senator Tim Kaine was on campus Saturday, November 11, at the invitation of the University of Lynchburg Democrats.
 Kaine spoke in Memorial Ballroom to a group of about 150 people, consisting of Lynchburg students and area Democrats.

-Carter Elliott ’19, who founded the Lynchburg College Democrats this fall, introduced Kaine, calling him a “true champion of Virginia,” and saying that while the senator was born in Minnesota, raised in Kansas, and educated in Missouri and Massachusetts, “we won’t hold that against him.”
+Carter Elliott ’19, who founded the University of Lynchburg Democrats this fall, introduced Kaine, calling him a “true champion of Virginia,” and saying that while the senator was born in Minnesota, raised in Kansas, and educated in Missouri and Massachusetts, “we won’t hold that against him.”

 Elliott added, “We are privileged to have him fighting for us in our nation’s capital.
 Few people in our Commonwealth have contributed the magnitude of service that he has and we are grateful to have him with us today.”